-Task 2, Step 1: Review the relevant programs, activities, and services you provide

-NICE operates fixed-route service and complementary paratransit within Nassau County.
-NICE has developed its programs and services to ensure that its transportation services are available to individuals in the County of Nassau who rely upon public transportation.
-Federal guidelines recommend that agencies list the various points at which LEP individuals may come into contact with the agency.
+Task 2, Step 1: Review the relevant programs, activities, and services you provide recommend that agencies list the various points at which LEP individuals may come into contact with the agency.
 In the case of NICE, the most common points of contact are the customer service telephone center and on the buses themselves.
 Within the past five years, very few calls have been received in a language other than English or Spanish.
 Many NICE drivers speak English and also speak another language and thus can answer service questions in the field from customers.